arjshah/django-journal/README.md

 # Django Journal App
-A django web application that allows a user to view topics of interest and entries per topic.
+A django web application that allows a user to create, update, and view topics and entries while they learn.

 Users can:
 - Register